doubleodd/website/src/intro.md

 addition requires 12 multiplications in the field (12M), while specialized doubling formulas (when the two operands are statically known to be the same point) need 8 multiplications and 3 squarings (8M+3S).
-If we forego completeness, then Jacobian coordinates lead to more efficient formulas (especially doublings, in cost 3M+5S), but analysis becomes a lot harder because we must take care to prove that no exceptional case may be inadvertently reached when using incomplete formulas.
-This can lead, and has lead, to exploitable vulnerabilities.
+If we forego completeness, Jacobian coordinates lead to more efficient formulas (especially doublings, in cost 3M+5S), but analysis becomes a lot harder because we must prove that no exceptional case may be inadvertently reached when using incomplete formulas.
+This can lead, and has led, to exploitable vulnerabilities.

 Apart from this tension between performance and safety, short Weierstraß curves can have nice characteristics: